 Is residence guaranteed?

-It is for first-year students if you meet the guarantee conditions.
+It is for first-year and transfer students if you meet the guarantee conditions.

 Am I required to live in residence?